OMAR AL MUKHTAR:

 The First Italian Invasion, 1911-1916

-The First Italian Invasion commenced in September 1911, and marked the commencement of a five year attempt to take Libya from the Ottomans and colonize it.
+The first Italian invasion of Libya commenced in September 1911 and marked the commencement of a five year attempt by the Italians to acquire Libya from the Ottomans and colonize it.
 Omar Al Mukhtar was a key leader of the resistance, earning the moniker "Sheikh of the Mujahiddeen".

 -